 The bulk of Adblock Plus’ filter syntax is supported by uBlock Origin.
 The popular filter lists EasyList and EasyPrivacy, and the malware website blocklist URLHaus is activated by default.
 The extensions can import hosts files, and community-maintained lists are available upon installation.

-With more than 5.5 million users on the Firefox add-on store, uBlock Origin has garnered over 13,500 reviews and a rating of 4.8/5 stars as of May 2022.
+With more than 5.5 million users on the Firefox add-on store, uBlock Origin has garnered over 13,500 reviews and a rating of 4.8/5 stars at the time of writing.
 One of the most common criticisms about uBlock Origin is the lack of user instructions to help users navigate and comprehend the functioning of each icon.
 Some critics think the software does not prevent ads from YouTube, Twitter or other sites as users would expect.

 uBlock Origin is the best choice of add-ons because the software is swift, uses few system resources, and acts as an ad-blocker rather than allowing acceptable ads to load and display.
 The Firefox version even prevents IP leaks caused by WebRTC and anti-ad blocking measures.
 The more technical reason for this is that uBlock Origin supports scriptlet injection, allowing this add-on to cope with other unpleasant issues, such as sites that employ ad-reinsertion tactics.

 The advantages of uBlock Origin are listed below.